 Canada and the U.S. created Waterton-Glacier International Peace Park in 1932.
 However, British Columbia has yet to protect the Flathead River Valley - the “Missing Piece” of the peace park (see map at right).
-Today, mountaintop removal coal mining, forest clear-cutting, rock quarrying, and highways and train corridors threaten to forever sever the wildlife corridor between Canada and the U.S.
+Today, mountaintop removal coal mining, forest clear-cutting, rock quarrying, and highways and train corridors in the Elk Valley threaten to forever sever the wildlife corridor between Canada and the U.S.

 The Flathead Wild campaign will lead to doubling the size of the Canadian portion of the Peace Park by adding the southeastern one-third of the Flathead River Valley.
 It will also create a Wildlife Management Area that protects and connects the wildlife corridor between Banff, Alberta, and Whitefish, Montana, along the spine of the Rocky Mountains.